 "Unfortunately, he does," Draco sighed.
 "And he won't listen to reason."

 Draco counted backwards from ten so that he wouldn't start throwing stuff again.

 Blaise finally stood and waved his wand at everything.
 The objects that Draco had thrown at him went back to their specific places, and then Blaise picked up Smith's wand and handed it to him.

 "You don't have a very tight grip, do you?" he said, earning a sneering look from Smith.

 "I'm not jealous, Blaise.
 Why would I be jealous that you're about to date that arrogant little berk?
 Not to mention he's such a goodie-goodie?"

 "First of all, Draco, Harry was anything but arrogant in that broom cupboard.
 Second, it's hardly a bad thing to want to do the right thing, if that's what you mean by Harry being a goodie-goodie."

-"I see you're already calling him by his first name," sneered Draco.
+"I see you're already calling him by his first name," Draco sneered.

-"Get used to it, Draco," said Blaise.
+"Get used to it, Draco," Blaise said.
 "You'll be hearing that a lot—especially at night.
-If you're lucky, you may even hear Harry saying—sorry, I mean screaming my name."
+If you're lucky, you may even hear Harry saying—sorry, screaming my name."

 "If you think I'm allowing that git into Slytherin, you're mad!
 And I do not want to even think of you two doing… doing that, so kindly keep your perverted mind to yourself."